Claiming For A Bank Statements Data Breach

 4. Actions That Could Help You Make A Data Breach Claim

-5. Use No Win No Fee Data Protection Breach Solicitors To Claim Compensation
+5. How No Win No Fee Data Protection Breach Solicitors Can Help You Claim

-6. Read More About How To Claim For A Bank Statements Data Breach
+6. Further Resources On How To Claim For A Bank Statements Data Breach

-Can You Claim For A Bank Statements Data Breach?
+Can You Seek Compensation For A Bank Statements Data Breach?

 Bank statements are examples of personal data that a data controller or data processor could process.
 A data controller chooses why and how your data is used and can elect to process it themselves.
-Alternatively, they can outsource the processing of your data to a data processor.
+Alternatively, a data processor can handle the data on the controller’s behalf.
 In such circumstances, the processor would act on the controller’s directive.

-Personal data is information that can identify you, whether alone or when used with other information.
-This can include your name, address, account number and sort code, all of which can be found on a bank statement.
+Personal data is information which can be used to identify you, either alone or alongside other information.
+Examples include your name, address, account number and sort code, all of which can be found on a bank statement.

 The UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA) govern how controllers and processors handle your personal data.
 If they breach their legal obligations, causing your personal data to become compromised, you could suffer psychological harm, financial loss or both.

-As defined by the Information Commissioner’s Office (ICO), an independent executive body in the UK, a personal data breach involves a security incident that alters the confidentiality, integrity and availability of personal data.
+As defined by the Information Commissioner’s Office (ICO), a UK data freedoms watchdog, a personal data breach involves a security incident that alters the confidentiality, integrity and availability of personal data.

 If you want to pursue compensation due to a bank statements data breach, you must meet certain eligibility criteria.
 This involves showing that:

-• A data controller or processor failed to adhere to the UK GDPR or DPA
+• A data controller or processor did not follow the UK GDPR or DPA.

-• Because of their failings, a breach occurred compromising your personal data
+• Because of their failings, a data breach occurred and your data was compromised.

-• You experienced psychological harm, financial loss or both, as a direct result of the breach
+• You experienced psychological harm, financial loss or both, because of the breach.

 You might be uncertain whether you qualify for personal data breach compensation.
 That’s where our team of advisors come in.
 They are here to help and can provide a free consultation to uncover your case’s eligibility.